Reincarnation

 21 YEARS:

 On a lark Zelda and I took a night off from the kids and drove into Sefad, the Kabbalistic “capital” of Israel.
 We visited a psychic medium named Deva who told Zelda some things that I immediately concurred with.
 In her immediate past life, Zelda’s name was Ceridwen.
 We were married at that time, and in fact have spent many, many lifetimes together.
 In our immediate past life, she had grown up in Upper Michigan and I in Chicago.
 We met each other at age 46 in California, circa 1998.
-Zelda and Ceridwen apparently had more in common than just, well, me: Both were fascinated by the ancient Celts and specifically Wales and Scotland.
-Both were enamoured of Highland “coos.”
-Both of them were astrologers.
+Zelda and Ceridwen apparently had more in common than just, well, me: Both were/are fascinated by the ancient Celts and specifically Wales and Scotland.
+Both were/are enamoured of Highland “coos.”
+Both of them were/are astrologers.

 Now I know what “on the nose” means.